Wildlife Watch: Using SecuritySpy for Animal Detection and Recording

 • Institutions with very strict network policies may have a blanket ban on allowing any kind of incoming connections from the Internet.

-If you can’t use port forwarding for any reason, the solution is to set up a VPN or Tunnel (sometimes called a proxy) via a third-party service in order to access your system.
+If you can’t use port forwarding for any reason, the solution is to set up a Virtual Network or a Tunnel (sometimes called a proxy) via a third-party service in order to access your system.
 A number of these solutions are described below, with setup instructions.

-Many tunnel/proxy providers apply data transfer limits, so you should take steps to minimise your bandwidth usage when accessing remotely, such as avoiding viewing live video in web browsers where streaming is done using high-bandwidth JPEG encoding, avoiding large file downloads, and generally using the connection sparingly.
+With a Tunnel solution, the data is relayed via a third-party server acting as an intermediary.
+Note that many providers apply data transfer limits, so you should take steps to moderate your bandwidth usage when accessing remotely, such as minimising live video streaming, avoiding large file downloads, and generally using the connection sparingly.

 Continue reading